Nesvilab/FragPipeTPP/README.md

 renv::init()

 A promp will appeared at some point: "This project already has a lockfile.
 What would you like to do?"
 Choose option 1: Restore the project from the lockfile.
-Now all the package needed by FragPipeToTPPR will be installed.
+Now all the packages needed by FragPipeToTPPR will be installed.

 **The Package is ready to use!**